 The main management entity responsible for coordinating all non-local interactions.
 The High Availability Extension uses Pacemaker as CRM.
 Each node of the cluster has its own CRM instance, but the one running on the DC is the one elected to relay decisions to the other non-local CRMs and process their input.
 A CRM interacts with several components: local resource managers, both on its own node and on the other nodes, non-local CRMs, administrative commands, the fencing functionality, the membership layer, and booth.

 crmd (cluster resource manager daemon)

 The CRM is implemented as daemon, crmd.
 It has an instance on each cluster node.
 All cluster decision-making is centralized by electing one of the crmd instances to act as a master.
-If the elected crmd process fails (or the node it is on), a new one is established.
+If the elected crmd process fails (or the node it ran on), a new one is established.

 DC (designated coordinator)